 Depending upon the nature of your practice, your application to this Office may create the possibility of a conflict of interest.
 If you handle any cases -- criminal or civil -- in which this Office represents an adverse interest, it is incumbent upon you immediately to advise your client of the fact that you are seeking employment here and obtain his consent to your continued representation.
 It may also be necessary for you to advise the court that you have applied for a position here.
 If you are handling any cases in which a conflict may exist, you will be expected to provide this Office with a written waiver of the potential conflict signed by your client before you will be interviewed.
 Furthermore, if you are a resident of the District of Columbia and you are called for jury duty in the Superior Court or U.S. District Court after you have submitted your application for a position here, you must make the fact of your application known during voir dire in any case in which this Office represents a party.

 All employment offers are made subject to successful completion of an FBI background investigation, a drug test, and the normal budgetary constraints of the Department of Justice.
-At the time an employment offer is made, a prospective Assistant United States Attorney will be advised of a precise starting date, generally within six to eight weeks following the date of the offer.
+At the time an employment offer is made, a prospective Assistant United States Attorney will be advised of a precise starting date, generally within eight weeks following the date of the offer.

 The Federal Bureau of Investigation conducts an extensive background investigation of each applicant who receives an employment offer.
 In addition, during the interviewing process, applicants will also be asked questions concerning their background.
 Any applicant who may be concerned about his or her background is encouraged to discuss the matter with the Executive Assistant US Attorney for Management.